Written by: Greg Ellifritz

 Today is Memorial Day in the United States.
 It is a holiday for memorializing the members of are armed services who have died in battle.
 I wish to start out this article by honoring the fallen and remembering the families they have left grieving.

-In the police world, we don’t have a national holiday for officers who have been killed.
+In the police world, other than the police memorial week, we don’t have any celebrated holidays honoring officers who have been killed.
 Officers often have their own customs to honor the dead.
 One of those customs is wearing a black sash across the uniform badge.
 The black sash is called a “mourning band.”
 It is designed to honor an officer who has been killed in the line of duty.
 Official mourning band protocol indicates that the bands should be worn while attending police funerals, when an officer in your own agency dies, or an officer from a neighboring jurisdiction dies.
 Officers regularly wear the bands whenever an officer in their particular state dies as well.

 The first reason I don’t wear a mourning band is that I think it creates further separation between police officers and the citizens they serve.
 If all lives are important, why aren’t we honoring the homicide victims in our cities?
 Why aren’t we wearing mourning bands when a member of any other profession dies at work?
 Wearing the band shows that we value “our own” more than the members of the communities we serve.
 That’s a big issue for me.
 We shouldn’t have a special class of government employees that receive special treatment from other government employees and the citizens we protect.